Obada111/competitive-programming/README.md

 ### 2.13 Segment Tree (Range Max + Point Update)

-One of the core data structures in CP.citeturn9search8
+One of the core data structures in CP.

 ```cpp
 struct SegTree {